shossains/OOPProject/README.md

 **O**<br/>
 Working hard is the only option right here.</br>
-Good commucation between the devs and the client is key.</br>
+Good communication between the devs and the client is key.</br>

 **W**<br/>
 I have failed 2 courses in Q2, so that's my biggest motivation to pass this course as well as the other courses in Q3.</br>